 40 000 000

 I began on the 19th of February 2017.
 It will take another three or four years to complete.

 30 000kms – the equivalent of 1/6 the average distance a person will walk in their lifetime.

 Hot: The Atacama Desert has been recorded to reach 50°C (122°F), and

 Altitude: I will reach the worlds highest city in Peru: 5 100M (16732ft).

 The world record

 On completion I will be the first woman to walk the length of the world; first completed by George Meegan in 1982.
-George holds the Guinness record for the: The longest unbroken march of all time.
+George holds the Guinness record for: The longest unbroken march of all time.

 Wouldn’t it be great if my journey had an impact on others?

 Whether it be for entertainment or towards another crazy pursuit, you can help make that happen.
-Join the community and get your hands dirty.
-Sign up for notifications on my social pages, share the posts you enjoy and if you would like to get more involved get in touch!
+Join the community, sign up for notifications on my social pages, share the posts you enjoy and if you would like to get more involved visit my

 See you out there,